 To keep the tradition alive, residents, historians and government staff banded together to develop a virtual video tour of Oak Hill.
-The video was produced by Channel 16.
+The video was produced by Fairfax County Channel 16.

-Congratulations to all the members of the team who ensured the story continues to be told thanks to sponsors Northern Virginia Conservation Trust and the Fairfax County Park Foundation.
-We look forward to joining in person in 2021 at historic Oak Hill.
+Congratulations to all the members of the team who ensured the story continues to be told and thanks to sponsors Northern Virginia Conservation Trust and the Fairfax County Park Foundation.

-Oak Hill Committee: Oak Hill Homeowner Joe Braceland, Oak Hill Homeowner Laura Braceland, Cristin Bratt, John Browne, David Buchta, Liz Crowell, Diana Inthavong, Hanna Kras, Mary Lipsey, Roberta Longworth, Lindsey Martin, Mary Olien, Judy Pedersen, Alan Rowsome, Daniel Saltzberg, Ann Sharp, Margaret Thaxton, Valerie Vahouny, Aimee Vosper
+Oak Hill Virtual Tour Team: Oak Hill Homeowner Joe Braceland, Oak Hill Homeowner Laura Braceland, Cristin Bratt, John Browne, David Buchta, Liz Crowell, Diana Inthavong, Hanna Kras, Mary Lipsey, Roberta Longworth, Lindsey Martin, Mary Olien, Judy Pedersen, Alan Rowsome, Daniel Saltzberg, Ann Sharp, Margaret Thaxton, Aimee Vosper

 In 2004, a historic and conservation easement was agreed to among Seville Homes, the Northern Virginia Conservation Trust, the Fairfax County Park Authority and the Fairfax County Board of Supervisors.
 The purpose of the easement was to historically preserve the privately-owned home and property, including its 200-year-old boxwoods.
 As part of the agreement, the owners may be requested to open the property and the first floor of the home periodically.
 The purchase of a historic easement on Oak Hill offers an opportunity to preserve an important piece of county history.